 This popular children’s party features horse-drawn carriage rides, a clown, Christmas crafts, gingerbread house-making, holiday treats and, of course, Santa Claus.
 If you can help with this event, please check beside the Children’s Christmas Party on the RPRA membership form or send an email to email@example.com.

 Dining with the Ambassadors

 Every second year, ambassadors and high commissioners generously open their homes for Dining with the Ambassadors, a community fundraising event for the Rockcliffe Park Village Foundation.
 Dining with the Ambassadors has been taking place for decades.
 The evening begins with cocktails at the Community Hall and a chance to mingle with new and old friends.
 Then, host ambassadors and high commissioners and their spouses are introduced and guests then learn the residence where they will be spending the evening.
-The next Dining with Ambassadors will be held in April 2019.
+The next Dining with Ambassadors will be held May 3, 2019.